 - Make sure the ATV you ride is appropriate for your age, height, and weight, according to the manufacturer’s instructions.

 Schedule a Consultation with an Oakland ATV Accident Attorney Today

 For more information on your rights and legal remedies after an ATV collision, please contact Venardi Zurada, LLP.
-We can set up a no-cost case evaluation at our offices in Oakland, Walnut Creek, or Redding, CA. After discussing details, a California ATV accident lawyer can explain next steps.
+We can set up a no-cost case evaluation at our offices in Oakland, or Walnut Creek, CA. After discussing details, a California ATV accident lawyer can explain next steps.